Skip to content

 Governance: From Hierarchy to Distributed Decision-Making

 Governance innovation.
-DAOs have pioneered governance mechanisms that have no precedent in traditional institutions:
+DAOs continue to pioneer mechanisms with no precedent in traditional institutions:

-- Quadratic voting — The cost of additional votes on a single issue increases quadratically, preventing any single voter from dominating while allowing expression of preference intensity
+• Quadratic voting — The cost of additional votes on a single issue rises quadratically, allowing expression of preference intensity without letting any single voter dominate

-- Rage quit — Members can exit with their proportional share of treasury if they disagree with a decision, providing a structural check on majority tyranny
+• Rage quit — Members can exit with their proportional share of treasury, providing a structural check on majority tyranny

-- Delegation — Liquid democracy where voters can delegate their votes to subject-matter experts and revoke delegation at any time
+• Delegation — Liquid democracy where voters can delegate to subject-matter experts and revoke at any time

 Quadratic funding — conceived by Vitalik Buterin, Zoe Hitzig, and Glen Weyl — is a mechanism where small individual contributions are amplified by a matching pool proportional to the number of unique contributors rather than the amount contributed.
 A project with 1,000 people contributing $1 each receives far more matching than a project with one person contributing $1,000.